rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 #### Other Options

-For other options, please refer to [ex.rsvim - tsconfig.json](https://github.com/rsvim/ex.rsvim/blob/main/tsconfig.json) as an example.
+For other options, please refer to [ex.rsvim's tsconfig.json](https://github.com/rsvim/ex.rsvim/blob/main/tsconfig.json) as an example.

 #### `package.json`